itousouta15/-itousouta15-github.io-1/README.md

 The configuration of Hexo is in `_config.yml`
 The configuration of Reimu is in `_config.reimu.yml`
-You can modify the configuration according to your needs
+You can modify the configuration according to your needs# -itousouta15-github.io-1